aofarrel/SRANWRP/README.md

 # SRAnwrp [![DockerHub Link](https://img.shields.io/docker/v/ashedpotatoes/sranwrp/1.1.4?logo=docker)](https://hub.docker.com/r/ashedpotatoes/sranwrp/tags) [![Quay.io Link](https://img.shields.io/badge/quay.io-1.1.4-blue?logo=redhat "Docker Repository on Quay")](https://quay.io/repository/aofarrel/sranwrp)
-SRAnwrp ("Saran Wrap") envelops several SRA-related tools in the warm, polyethylene embrace of a single Ubuntu-based Docker image.
+SRAnwrp ("Saran Wrap") envelops several SRA-related tools in the warm, polyethylene embrace of a single Ubuntu-based Docker image and some optional assorted workflows.
 For the sake of simplicity, releases on main follow the same versioning scheme as the Docker image.

 ## What tasks can it perform?
 The combination of e-direct and sra-tools allows it do basically anything you can do from SRA's website.
 These exist in the form of WDL workflows -- [more on WDL here](./wdl.md).